aidyel/password-generator/README.md

 </a>

 ## Questions
-My GitHub repo is https://github.com/aidyel/password-generator, you can see the deployed add using this link pages link
+My GitHub repo is https://github.com/aidyel/password-generator, you can see the deployed link using this  https://aidyel.github.io/password-generator/